 Throughout this time, the Cape Fear River has been the primary influence on the area, providing a pathway for trade and industry.
 Wilmington gradually made navigational improvements, adopting the tools necessary to improve the city’s industries and overall appeal.
 The invention of steam-powered vessels and rail services led to further advancements, allowing the city to remain North Carolina’s largest town from 1840 until around 1910.

 The Battleship NORTH CAROLINA is a reminder of Wilmington’s role in WWII.
 Credited with 15 battle stars, this ship honors more than 10,000 North Carolina men and women who died defending America’s freedom.
-Wilmington also helped support the war by building and delivering 243 ships to the Allied war effort, and was home to a POW camp and one of the country’s oldest remaining USO buildings.
-Take a self-guided tour of Wilmington-area WWII sites using the WWII Heritage Guide Map to learn about the many other attractions, facilities and activities commemorating this important era.
+Wilmington also helped support the war by building and delivering 243 ships to the Allied war effort and was home to a POW camp and one of the country’s oldest remaining USO buildings, the Hannah Block USO, where today visitors can experience their WWII homefront heritage lobby display.
+Take a self-guided tour of Wilmington-area WWII sites using the WWII Heritage Guide Map to learn about the many other attractions, facilities and activities commemorating this important era, including Fort Fisher State Historic Site where WWII soldiers were trained and Fort Fisher State Recreation Area where a WWII bunker remains a hidden gem today.
+Exhibits at the Cape Fear Museum of History and Wilmington Railroad Museum also interpret Wilmington’s role during World War II.
+Now through January 2021, visit Cape Fear Museum of History and Science to see the National World War II Museum’s traveling exhibition, Fighting for the Right to Fight: African American Experiences in World War II, featuring artifacts, photographs and oral histories to highlight some of the extraordinary achievements and challenges of African Americans during World War II, both overseas and on the home front.

 If your favorite pastime is “past times,” explore the Wilmington area with a guided or self-guided tour or with a history app.
 With three historic homes open to visitors, seven districts on the National Register of Historic Places, a preserved Civil War Fort and WWII Battleship, sacred grounds where legends and lore live on await your visit.